-Any surplus monies i.e. those in excess of the amount necessary to fulfill all obligations under the Act, may be declared refundable by the board, and the amount of such declaration shall be a fixed liability of the association at the time of the declaration.
+Any surplus monies i.e. those in excess of the amount necessary to fulfill all obligations under the Act (see now Workers' Compensation Code), may be declared refundable by the board, and the amount of such declaration shall be a fixed liability of the association at the time of the declaration.
 The date of payment shall be as declared by the board, and notice thereof shall be given to the Court with such supporting information as the Court may require.
 Payment of surplus monies shall not be made until approved by the Court.